HKVAXAPI/HKVAX-EXCHANGE-API-EN/API Documentation.md

 To enhance market liquidity and participation, HKVAX adopts a maker-taker fee schedule, in which the maker fee is lower than the taker fee.
 Maker: 0.2%, Maker: 0.1%

-## Server

-HKVAX's database and servers are based in Hong Kong.

 ## Sim-trade

 Sim-trade can be used to test API connectivity and trading.
 The function of the simulated environment is independent of the formal environment.
 You need to register, log in, and create an API key separately.